ConstructBMS/ProjectPlanner/docs/mirror-check.md

 # Mirror Check

-This file exists to trigger the Mirror workflow and verify the public mirror updates correctly.
+This doc triggers the Mirror workflow to verify the public mirror is updating.